Xilinx/xacc/README.md

 ## Contact us

-If you have any questions about the HACC program, please e-mail the Xilinx University Program <xup@xilinx.com>
+If you have any questions about the HACC program, please e-mail the AMD University Program <xup@amd.com>

 ---------------------------------------

 <p class="copyright">Copyright&copy; 2022 Advanced Micro Devices</p>